TiiaAurora/TiiaAurora/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on my Discord-Bot SmartSnek
+- 🔭 I’m currently working on my Discord-Bot SmartSnek - He's a smart boy.
 - 🌱 I’m currently learning Python
 - 💬 Ask me about my cat
 - 📫 How to reach me: Twitter: @TiiaAurora or Discord TiiaAurora#1337